Netcracker/qubership-hue/docs/public/configuration-guide.md

 ### Hue with PostgreSQL

-Hue supports connection to PostgreSQL out of the box.
+Hue supports the connection to PostgreSQL out of the box.
-Add the following to the Hue configuration.
+Add the following to the Hue configuration:

 ```yaml
 hue: